Chip in Now to Stand Up for Working People

 If you are a copyright owner or an agent thereof and believe that any Working America Content or User Content infringes upon your copyright, you may submit a notification pursuant to the Digital Millennium Copyright Act (“DMCA”) by providing Working America’s Copyright Agent with the following information in writing (see 17 U.S.C § 512(c)(3) for further details):

-Working America’s designated Copyright Agent to receive notifications of claimed infringement is: Liz Towne at [email protected] You acknowledge that if you fail to comply with all of the above requirements, your DMCA notice may not be valid.
+Working America’s designated Copyright Agent to receive notifications of claimed infringement is: Tony Cheng at [email protected].
+You acknowledge that if you fail to comply with all of the above requirements, your DMCA notice may not be valid.

 For clarity, only DMCA notices should go to the Copyright Agent.
 Please use the Contact Us form for any other feedback, comments, requests for technical support, or other communications with Working America.